 | Social interaction | Avoidance of conversations or group discussions |

-For some individuals, voice disorders can signal underlying health conditions.
-For example, persistent hoarseness lasting more than two weeks may require medical evaluation.
+Persistent hoarseness lasting more than two weeks may require medical evaluation.
+Early attention can help prevent complications.

 Recent Developments in Voice Disorder Research